maryanneogakwu/6110_assignment_02/README.md

 ## Discussion

 ### Biological Implications of Transcriptomic changes
 Comparing mature and early biofilm stages reveals a coordinated reprogramming of cellular physiology as flor yeast transition from a growth‑oriented, fermentative state to a stress‑adapted, respiratory, and structurally stable velum.
-Early biofilm cells rely heavily on glycolysis, rapid nucleotide turnover, and high biosynthetic activity, consistent with the strong expression of genes involved in carbohydrate metabolism, nucleotide catabolism, and amino‑acid biosynthesis *Rather*.
+Early biofilm cells rely heavily on glycolysis, rapid nucleotide turnover, and high biosynthetic activity, consistent with the strong expression of genes involved in carbohydrate metabolism, nucleotide catabolism, and amino‑acid biosynthesis (Rather et al. 2021).
 In contrast, mature biofilm cells show extensive upregulation of mitochondrial organization, aerobic respiration, protein‑quality control, and membrane‑associated metabolic pathways.
-This shift reflects the metabolic demands of long‑term survival at the air–liquid interface, where oxidative stress, nutrient limitation, and structural stability become dominant selective pressures *Maliviya*.
+This shift reflects the metabolic demands of long‑term survival at the air–liquid interface, where oxidative stress, nutrient limitation, and structural stability become dominant selective pressures (Malviya et al. 2023).
-The gene‑level changes across proteasomal activity, UPR/ERAD, autophagy, mitophagy, DNA repair, ribosome biogenesis, and transcription collectively illustrate a developmental trajectory in which yeast cells progressively remodel their metabolism, proteostasis, and genome‑maintenance systems to support the mature velum phenotype *Barny*.
+The gene‑level changes across proteasomal activity, UPR/ERAD, autophagy, mitophagy, DNA repair, ribosome biogenesis, and transcription collectively illustrate a developmental trajectory in which yeast cells progressively remodel their metabolism, proteostasis, and genome‑maintenance systems to support the mature velum phenotype (Barny & Plate 2025).

 ### Key Genes and Functional Annotation Underlying Transition
 Several gene groups clearly define the shift from early to mature biofilm.
-The proteasomal system is strongly induced, with 32 subunits—including PRE1, PRE6, PRE8, RPN1, RPN5, RPN6, RPT2, RPT5, RPT6, and SEM1—upregulated, indicating enhanced protein‑degradation capacity*Taj*.
+The proteasomal system is strongly induced, with 32 subunits—including PRE1, PRE6, PRE8, RPN1, RPN5, RPN6, RPT2, RPT5, RPT6, and SEM1—upregulated, indicating enhanced protein‑degradation capacity (Taj et al. 2025).
-In the UPR/ERAD pathway, chaperones and folding factors such as KAR2, PDI1, SSE1, HSP82, and CDC48 increase in expression, while repression of IRE1, USA1, and CNE1 suggests a shift away from classical UPR signaling toward proteasome‑centered proteostasis *Mori*.
+In the UPR/ERAD pathway, chaperones and folding factors such as KAR2, PDI1, SSE1, HSP82, and CDC48 increase in expression, while repression of IRE1, USA1, and CNE1 suggests a shift away from classical UPR signaling toward proteasome‑centered proteostasis (Mori 2024).

 Autophagy shows selective activation, with ATG8, ATG16, PEP4, and SNF1 upregulated but key regulators (ATG5, ATG7, ATG18, TOR1/TOR2) downregulated, reflecting targeted rather than global autophagy.
 Mitophagy genes such as FIS1, MDM34, and ATG33 are induced, supporting mitochondrial quality control, while downregulation of ATG32 points to a noncanonical mitophagy mode.
-Genes involved in DNA repair—including RAD54, RAD59, RDH54, and POL32—are upregulated, consistent with increased oxidative damage in mature biofilm *Bars & Li*.
+Genes involved in DNA repair—including RAD54, RAD59, RDH54, and POL32—are upregulated, consistent with increased oxidative damage in mature biofilm (Bars et al. 2014 & Li et al. 2022) .

 The strongest signature appears in the ribosome, where 73 ribosomal proteins (e.g., RPL10, RPS22a, MRPS5) and several biogenesis factors (RIO1, NOP56, NOP58) are induced.
-Finally, transcriptional machinery is remodeled through upregulation of RNA polymerase subunits (RPB4, RPB11, RPA14) and basal transcription factors (TAF10, TAF12, SPT15), supporting increased production of stress‑response and mitochondrial proteins *Casamassimi*.
+Finally, transcriptional machinery is remodeled through upregulation of RNA polymerase subunits (RPB4, RPB11, RPA14) and basal transcription factors (TAF10, TAF12, SPT15), supporting increased production of stress‑response and mitochondrial proteins (Casamassimi et al. 2019)

 ### Implications of Gene Expression Changes in the Biofilm Physiology
 The expression changes observed across these pathways collectively explain how flor yeast achieve the mature velum phenotype.
 Upregulation of proteasomal and ERAD components enhances the cell’s ability to remove damaged proteins, a critical adaptation to oxidative stress.
 Increased expression of ribosomal proteins and RNA‑polymerase subunits supports the synthesis of mitochondrial and stress‑response proteins required for sustained respiration.